 Another tension I consistently struggled with as a child, was learning about German history and the contrast to the history of some of my own ancestors.
 During both world wars, German settlers in Russia were seen as a threat, thought to be aligned with German political views and likely to join German efforts when given the opportunity.
-My grandparents struggled to survive deportation, dispossession, starvation, arrest, and imprisonment.
+My grandparents and great grandparents struggled to survive deportation, dispossession, starvation, imprisonment or labour camps.

 Growing up in Germany in the 80s and 90s, I found it difficult to wrestle with a German identity.
 School curricula included in depth material about the rise of Nazism, the fallout of the war, and lessons learned from our history.
 I frequently asked myself what I would have done, if I had been alive during this time.

 As a result, from a young age, I wondered about the role of the individual in the context of extreme political movements, like Fascism.
 How can and should individuals respond when our society or state turns to extremist ideologies?

 At the heart of my curiosity was the desire to understand how it was possible for so many people to be complicit in acts of genocide.
 This played a significant role in my studies as well.
 My search for answers led me to research the formation of Germany and the rise of nationalism in Europe.
 I learned that Germany committed its first genocide in German South West Africa (GSWA), now Namibia, between 1904-08.
 While it has not received a lot of attention over the last century, at that time, the German public was widely aware of the genocide of the Herero and Nama.